mageplaza/magento-2-store-locator-graphql/README.md

 The local SEO is also supported.
 It helps local customers find the nearest store.
 Local SEO feature enables store owners to optimize for SEO by adjusting meta title, meta description, and keywords.

 Besides, the extension also supports store pick-up.
 Customers can choose the store they want to drop by and hand-pick their orders.
 This adds another shipping method to the online store that brings convenience to the customers’ shopping process.
 Customers can set up the available time for pick-up so that it’s better for the store to prepare the products for customers.

-What’s more, Magento 2 Store Locator GraphQL is now a part of Mageplaza Store Locator extension that adds GraphQL features.
-This supports PWA compatibility.

 ## 1. How to install
 Run the following command in Magento 2 root folder: